tanavarrete/de-challenge-v2/INSTRUCTIONS.md

 # Introduction
-This code run a simple that Extract-Transform-Load (ETL) data pipeline.
-Starts extracting the data from json files and finish loading the results into cvs files.
+This is a simple code that executes a data pipeline with a extraction, transformation and loading process (ETL).
+Starts with the extraction of the data from jsons files and finish loading the results into cvs files.

-The stack of technologies used are Python, diferent Python libraries and Docker.
+The stack of technologies used were the followings: Python, different Python libraries and Docker.

-# Instructions for the deploy
+# Instructions for the deployment

-The comands you have to run to deploy the job are the followings:
+The steps you have to follow to deploy the job are the followings:

 1. Clone the repository.